Current on all pre-natal doctor visits and tests. Check.

 The good news is, as a full-time benefits eligible employee, you have coverage.
 Faculty and AAPs working at least 75% FTE are covered by Salary Continuance and Staff scheduled to work 30+ hours per week are covered by Short-Term Disability Insurance.
 These plans provide income replacement when you are unable to work due to non- work related illness, accident or injury, including having a baby.

 Both of these plans are 100% paid by the University and replace 100% of your salary after any applicable waiting period.
-Salary Continuance is managed by your department and Short-Term Disability Insurance is managed by Matrix Absence Management.
+Salary Continuance is managed by your department and Short-Term Disability Insurance is managed by The Hartford.

 If you are a staff member covered by the short-term disabity plan, Maternity claims are approved for eight weeks, which is the normal recovery period for all types of deliveries.
 Before your short-term disability benefits can be paid, you must first satisfy a 15 business day waiting period.
 This means, that you'll either need to use PTO, Unpaid Leave or Sick Leave (Union only).
 If a University Holiday occurs during this 15 day waiting period, you won't have to take Leave for that holiday.
 So, to recap, for an eight week recovery period on short-term disability, you would take the first three weeks as Leave and the remaining five weeks would be covered at 100% under the plan, for a total of eight weeks.
 Now, if your physician deems it medically necessary to be out beyond that time, he or she can request up to a two week extension.

-If you wish to take additional time off after the birth of your child, you may be able to take paid or unpaid leave under the Family Medical Leave Act (FMLA).
+If you are taking Short Term Disability or Salary continuance, you must also apply for leave under the Family Medical Leave Act (FMLA).
 Under FMLA, Georgetown University provides unpaid, job-protected leave for certain family and medical reasons to eligible faculty and staff employees in accordance with the federal Family and Medical Leave Act of 1993, the District of Columbia Family and Medical Leave Act , and other applicable law.
 Faculty and staff may coordinate FMLA leave with other types of paid and/or unpaid leave available to eligible employees, and these leaves will run concurrently.
+To initiate your FMLA request, please contact the FMLA coordinator at email@example.com.

 You must receive approval from your department head if you are planning to use leave after your Short Term Disability or Salary Continuance benefits expire.
 If your approved leave will be unpaid and you will be absent for more than 30 days after your Short Term Disability or Salary Continuance period ends, you will need to pay for your University sponsored medical and dental benefits by direct debit from your bank account.
 Contact Secova at 1-877-327-2365 or GUBenefits@secova.com for arrangements.